Podcast series 'Minding the gap: conversations on gender'

 Gender is often considered a synonym of women.
 It is often depicted in binary terms of ‘women vs men’.
 However, ‘gender’ is not a monolithic concept.
 It is a product of history and cultural, economic and political interactions.
 It refers to norms, socially accepted behaviours and expectations that people in a society have to conform to.
 Ensuring gender equality means that the interests, priorities and needs of the diversity of different groups of women and men are equally taken into account.
 It means that they have equal rights and responsibilities.

-This podcast series aims to look at these best practices to learn from successful local lessons and point out gaps and obstacles still in place while offering ways forward.
-In conversation with experts, ECDPM sheds light on stories and topics in which gender is often overlooked, but where promising lessons emerge.
+This podcast series aims to point out gaps and obstacles still in place while learning from successful local lessons to offer ways forward.
 Using feminist and intersectional lenses, you will hear from researchers, activists and experts working in Europe, Africa and the MENA region to gain insights into what we can collectively do to build a society based on gender equality.
-Each episode is accompanied by a list of recommended readings to help you take an even deeper dive into the episode's conversation.

 Latest episodes